viralfoundation/Technical-Whitepaper-LaTeX/README.md

 **Fees**

 Viral Smart Chain is built primarily to ease the need for gas-based transaction fees like other smart contract blockchains.
-Transaction fees are only leaved as a fixed percentage as \&quot;transfer fee\&quot; in Viral Smart Chains for Sending, receiving tokens between accounts and smart contracts.
+Transaction fees are only leaved as a fixed percentage as andquot;transfer feeandquot; in Viral Smart Chains for Sending, receiving tokens between accounts and smart contracts.

 Transfer fees are fixed at 0.05% of transfer value of the tokens paid in Viral native coin.
 The minimum fee is capped at $0.0005 of the fiat value of Viral Coin which is determined using price oracles.